 Water: The ranch has 3 irrigation wells, 2 domestic wells, 3 windmill wells and extensive ability to provide water in many locations throughout the ranch.
 The Eastern boundary is the Leona River.
 This river typically flowing and provides ample fishing or kayaking opportunities.
 The banks of the Leona are covered with massive oaks, pecans, bull mesquite and more.
 According to the owner, the Leona has only stopped flowing twice since 1974, but even during those times, it still had pockets of water.

 Cattle: The ranch currently has 140± head of cattle on it.
-There is an exiting lease with the cattle rancher that can continue if the new owner so chooses, but it can also be terminated and the cattle will be removed with 60 days notice.
+There is an exiting lease with the cattle rancher that can continue if the new owner so chooses, but it can also be terminated and the cattle will be removed within 60 days after closing.

 Minerals: Seller owns some of the executive rights that will convey with the sale, but no other mineral rights will convey.